jaoleal/zola-blog/content/posts/sob_weekly_1.md

 +++
-title = "Sob weekly report!"
+title = "SoB weekly report!"
 date = "2024-11-06"
 description = "Weekly report of the Summer of Bitcoin work" [taxonomies]